Fusion power: 2020s

 In January 2021, SuperOx announced the commercialization of a new superconducting wire with more than 700 A/mm2 current capability.

 TAE Technologies announced results for its Norman device, holding a temperature of about 60 MK for 30 milliseconds, 8 and 10 times higher, respectively, than the company's previous devices.

 In October, Oxford-based First Light Fusion revealed its projectile fusion project, which fires an aluminum disc at a fusion target, accelerated by a 9 mega-amp electrical pulse, reaching speeds of 20 km/s.
 The resulting fusion generates neutrons whose energy is captured as heat.

 On November 8, in an invited talk to the 63rd Annual Meeting of the APS Division of Plasma Physics, the National Ignition Facility claimed to have triggered fusion ignition in the laboratory on August 8, 2021, for the first time in the 60+ year history of the ICF program.
 The shot yielded 1.3 MJ of fusion energy, an over 8X improvement on tests done in spring of 2021.
 NIF estimates that 230 kJ of energy reached the fuel capsule, which resulted in an almost 6-fold energy output from the capsule.
 A researcher from Imperial College London stated that the majority of the field agreed that ignition had been demonstrated.

-In November 2021, Helion Energy reported receiving $500 million in Series E funding for its seventh-generation Polaris device, designed to demonstrate net electricity production, with an additional $1.7 billion of commitments tied to specific milestones, while Commonwealth Fusion Systems raised an additional $1.8 billion in Series B funding to construct and operate its SPARC reactor, the single largest investment in any private fusion company.
+In November 2021, Helion Energy reported receiving $500 million in Series E funding for its seventh-generation Polaris device, designed to demonstrate net electricity production, with an additional $1.7 billion of commitments tied to specific milestones, while Commonwealth Fusion Systems raised an additional $1.8 billion in Series B funding to construct and operate its SPARC tokamak, the single largest investment in any private fusion company.

 In April 2022, First Light announced that their hypersonic projectile fusion prototype had produced neutrons compatible with fusion.
 Their technique electromagnetically fires projectiles at Mach 19 at a caged fuel pellet.
 The deuterium fuel is compressed at Mach 204, reaching pressure levels of 100 TPa.